Ryuse/Ryuse/README.md

 I'm the indie dev behind **Idle Reincarnator**, a fantasy incremental RPG with cross-platform releases and modding support for the community.

-I'm currently a penultimate student studying Computer Science @ NUS.
+I'm currently a final year student studying Computer Science @ NUS.

 ---